What the Skills Gap Means for Automotive

 One such country is the UK.
 But now with the uncertainty now surrounding the rights of foreign nationals to live and work there it is exacerbating the problem for them by discouraging these workers from migrating.

-It is already having effect so the pool of global talent is being cut off, placing even more pressure on their domestic education and training programs.
+It is already having effect, and as the pool of global talent is being cut off it places even more pressure on their domestic education and training programs.

 This is further complicated by the pressure to deliver on those promises made by manufacturers to develop and implement electric vehicles into their ranges.
-Thousands of additional engineers will be required to achieve this and in fields not previously used by automotive in any great quantity.
+Thousands of additional engineers will be required to achieve this, qualified in fields not previously used by automotive in any great quantity.

 This borrowing of talent could well be a short term solution for automotive as most engineers are open to the idea of changing their field, but it does little to solve the bigger issue.